 If you say anything, the insurer can later use your own words to deny your claim or minimize your injuries.
 If the insurer presses you to talk, you have no obligation to talk to them.
 Just tell them that you will let your lawyer contact them.
 Finally, remember the insurer is not your friend; they are running a business, and their job is to minimize payments or refute claims.

 Do Not Admit Fault:

 Never tell anyone that you were at fault.
 By admitting liability, you will have no case.
 Just do not lie, even if it is your fault; otherwise, your credibility will be damaged.
 The fact is you may only be partially responsible for the accident.
 You need to consult with a lawyer who can determine the extent of your liability.

 After you have been involved in a trucking accident, it is wise to stay away from social media.
 Your crash may be reported in the news but refrain from commenting.
 Even an innocent statement like “I am alive and doing fine” can come back to haunt your case.
 Remember, the other side is looking for anything that can minimize their liability and maximize your fault.
 The best recommendation is to stay away from all online platforms until your case is resolved.

 What happens when a truck driver has an accident?
 The above lists a few truck driver accident procedures.
 If you have been involved in an accident involving a truck, then get in touch with a truck accident lawyer ASAP.
 The lawyer can first determine the merits of your case and can advise you on how to proceed.

-Finally, the lawyer will not only help you get the medical treatment you need but will help you get the maximum compensation you deserve.
+Finally, a truck accident lawyer will not only help you get the medical treatment you need but will help you get the maximum compensation you deserve.
 Truck accidents are more complex than car accidents because they usually involve multiple parties.
 Extensive investigations are required, and the sooner you see a truck accident lawyer, the earlier your case can be resolved and the more successful you will have.